Yandex Cloud

 gRPC API

-2. Click to the right of the cluster you want to move.
+3. Click next to the cluster you want to move.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.